Airstack-xyz/docs/guides/solana/social-followers.md

 ## Get All Followers of Solana Address

-You can get the list of Farcaster and Lens followers of a given solana address by using the [`SocialFollowers`](../../api-references/api-reference/socialfollowers-api.md) API:
+You can get the list of Farcaster followers of a given solana address by using the [`SocialFollowers`](../../api-references/api-reference/socialfollowers-api.md) API:

 ### Try Demo

 {% embed url="https://app.airstack.xyz/query/E2h5mTEe8r" %}
-Show me all the social followers of GJQUFnCu7ZJHxtxeaeskjnqyx8QFAN1PsiGuShDMPsqV across Farcaster and Lens
+Show me all the social followers of GJQUFnCu7ZJHxtxeaeskjnqyx8QFAN1PsiGuShDMPsqV across Farcaster
 {% endembed %}

 ### Code

 {% tabs %}
 {% tab title="Query" %}

 ```graphql
 query MyQuery {
   SocialFollowers(